Scriptlord-Reaper/Sabre-Booking-Management/README.md

 <summary> Final Note: Why POST instead of GET?</summary>

-Although a `GET` request might seem sufficient for simple lookups, I opted for `POST` to accommodate optional parameters and I think it align more with future potential sophisticated retrieval workflows.
+Although a `GET` request might seem sufficient for simple lookups, I opted for `POST` to accommodate optional parameters and I think it align more with future sophisticated retrieval workflows.

 **Security & Sensitivity Consideration:**
-Embedding sensitive data such as `confirmationId` or `surname` in a `GET` URL (e.g., `/getBooking?confirmationId=ABCD12&surname=Smith`) can expose it in server logs, browser history, or network traces.
+Embedding sensitive data such as `confirmationId` or `surname` in a `GET` URL (e.g., `/getBooking?confirmationId=ABCD12&surname=Durojaiye`) can expose it in server logs, browser history, or network traces.
 Using `POST` keeps this information in the request body—less likely to be logged or cached—offering better protection.
 This is especially important in travel tech, where PNRs and personal data are involved.

 **Flexibility for Filtering:**
 Parameters like `returnOnly`, which accept arrays (e.g., `["FLIGHTS", "TRAVELERS"]`), are cumbersome to encode in query strings (e.g., `?returnOnly=FLIGHTS&returnOnly=TRAVELERS`).
 A `POST` request with a JSON body simplifies this pattern, enabling cleaner, more expressive requests without URL length limits or parsing overhead.